mykcryptodev/wishlist/docs/PRICE_COMPARISON_IMPLEMENTATION.md

 Results are:

+- Filtered for relevance (>20% keyword match)
 - Sorted by price (cheapest first)
-- Limited to top 5 stores
+- All relevant stores returned (no limit)
 - Enhanced with savings calculations
-- Cached in Supabase for 7 days
+- Cached in Redis for 1 hour

 ### 4. Response Format